TheNewTimeGamer/brainfuck/README.md

 Interpreter:

-Interpreter might not run every program as expected, currenly working on new version.
+Interpreter might not run every program as expected, currently working on new version.